Kelly Preston Dead at 57 After Breast Cancer Battle - E! Online

 In an additional statement to People, Preston's rep explained that the family did not disclose her battle with breast cancer out of a desire for privacy.
 "She had been undergoing medical treatment for some time, supported by her closest family and friends," the family rep said.
 "She was a bright, beautiful and loving soul who cared deeply about others and who brought life to everything she touched.
 Her family asks for your understanding of their need for privacy at this time."

-The actress is survived by her husband and their two children Ella and Benjamin.
+The actress is survived by her husband and their two children Ella and Benjamin, 10.